 Do Amish pay taxes?
-How about, do Mennonites pay taxes?
-We'll look at the facts for if Amish pay income tax, property taxes, sales taxes, etc.
+Do Mennonites pay taxes?
+We'll look at the facts for if Amish pay income tax, property taxes, social security taxes, sales taxes, etc.

 The tax deadline is upon us, and I wanted to take this opportunity to shed some light on a very controversial topic to attempt to answer the question: do Amish pay taxes?